SB79 Transit Oriented Development Upzoning

 Each qualifying transit stop is assigned one of two tiers based on service type:

-- Tier 1 — served by heavy rail transit or very high-frequency commuter rail (at least 72 trains/day across both directions).
+- Tier 1 — served by heavy rail transit or very high-frequency commuter rail (at least 72 trains/day across both directions, or the sum of total commuter rail stops regardless of direction).
 In the Bay Area: BART stations in Alameda, San Francisco, San Mateo, and Santa Clara Counties, and qualifying Caltrain stations (Tamien Station through the future Salesforce Transit Center, excluding stations with no daily service).

-- Tier 2 — served by light rail transit, high-frequency commuter rail (at least 48 trains/day), or bus rapid transit.
-In the Bay Area: VTA light rail, SF Muni Metro and Streetcar, AC Transit Tempo, and select additional stops.
+- Tier 2 — served by light rail transit, high-frequency commuter rail (at least 48 trains/day across both directions, or the sum of total commuter rail stops regardless of direction), or bus rapid transit.
+In the Bay Area: VTA light rail, SF Muni Metro and Streetcar, AC Transit Tempo, and select additional bus stops that are adjacent to dedicated lanes and have AM and PM peak headways of 15 minutes or less.

 Pedestrian access points

 Buffer distances under SB 79 are measured as a straight line from the nearest edge of a parcel to a pedestrian access point for the TOD stop — not from a single station centroid.
-While “pedestrian access point” is not defined in the statute, guidance communicated by the bill author’s office to HCD establishes the following hierarchy:
+While “pedestrian access point” is not defined in the statute, staff relied upon guidance in the HCD SB 79 Advisory Clarifications on Definitions for Metropolitan Planning Organizations, published March 23, 2026, and on previous communication from the bill author’s office in response to a request or clarification by MPOs.

 - Where an entrance exists: the station entrance